intrinsical/tw-dnd/homebrew/mass_combat.md

 ## Mass Combat In Practice

-`TODO: Entire section needs to be re-written`
+A mass combat encounter plays out in very similar ways to a normal combat encounter.
+The major difference in how damage is calculated and applied to a unit.

-The only major difference between standard combat and mass combat is really in how damage is calculated and applied to a unit.
-Note that as a unit's hitpoint changes, its `current_combatant`, `_damage_factor` and number of token will also change accordingly.
+As a unit's hitpoint changes, its number of `current_combatant`, `_damage_factor` and physical area occupied by a unit also changes.
+In general, a unit's damage factor and physical area occupied would only change a few times in an active mass combat encounter.
+For instance, damage factor only change when the number of combatants in the unit drops below 175, 125, 75 and 25.
+Likewise, the physical area occupied by a unit of medium sized combatants would only change when the number of combatants drop below 160, 120, 80 and 40.
+These transitions points can be pre-calculated with `round-down(N / max_combatants * max_hitpoints)`.

 ## Designing Mass Combat Encounters